What to Know

 The Quick New Apple Watch Differences Guide

-Technically, you only have six options if you are buying a new Apple Watch directly from Apple.
+Technically, you have seven options if you are buying a new Apple Watch directly from Apple.
 See my tree diagram above to help you decide quickly.
 However, I recommend that you keep reading or do more research before you make your purchase.
-If you are certain you want one of the new watches, skip down to learn more about the differences between Apple Watch Series SE 2, Series 8, and Series Ultra.
+If you are certain you want one of the new watches, skip down to learn more about the differences between Apple Watch SE 2, Series 10, and Ultra 2.
+The seventh option is the Apple Watch Ultra Hermès (2nd Gen), which has the same features as the regular Ultra 2 but it comes with a designer band and unique Apple Watch face for $100 more than the standard model.

 What Is the Newest Apple Watch Series?

-The middle-range Series 8 starts at $399 but if you get the Series 8 in the larger 44mm size and opt for GPS + Cellular, you can expect to pay $529 for the Aluminum Case.
-It could cost you even more if you pick a more expensive Apple Watch band or case material.
+The two latest Apple Watches released by Apple in October 2024 are the Series 10 and Ultra 2.
+The Series 10 starts at $399 but if you get the Series 10 in titanium in the larger 46 mm size and opt for GPS + Cellular, you can expect to pay $749.
+It could cost you even more if you pick a more expensive Apple Watch band.

-Finally, there's the Apple Watch Ultra, the first "rugged" Apple Watch perfect for extreme athletes who need longer battery life, a tougher exterior, and never-seen-before features such as a built-in dive computer and an 86-decibel emergency siren that can be heard for miles if you are hurt.
+Finally, there's the Apple Watch Ultra 2, the updated "rugged" Apple Watch perfect for extreme athletes who need longer battery life, a tougher exterior, and never-seen-before features such as a built-in dive computer and an 86-decibel emergency siren that can be heard for miles if you are hurt.

 There are some things to consider when getting an Apple Watch.
 Older models have to be bought used, and they don't all come with software support.
 This means that you cannot update certain Apple Watch models.